contentstack/app-utils/image-preset-builder/README.md

 }
 ```

-Here, we have the preset data and extension_uid inside the metadata, and the asset is at the root of the custom field.
+In the above schema, the preset data and extension_uid are specified under the metadata section, and the asset data is returned at the root level of the Custom field schema.

-#### RTE plugin

-This is what an RTE schema will look like.
-Here, we have the JSON RTE under the name json_rte.
+#### JSON Rich Text Editor Plugin

+Let's consider that an entry has a JSON Rich Text Editor field with the name json-rte.
+This field contains a plugin of type "reference."

+When you fetch an entry, its schema will look as follows:

 ```js
 {